dwalper/astar-fun/readme.md

 ## Getting Started

-I started this project using Pygame for graphics, only to become insanely frustrated at its limitations.
-Pyglet has great documentation and lets you get a taste for OpenGL's API.
+I used pyglet as a lightweight library for graphics handling.
+It has great documentation and gives you a taste for OpenGL's APIs.

 ### Prerequisites